mbcarbonetto/qiime2-session/Hands-on-V3.md

 ### 3- Align sequences and build a phylogenetic tree.

 Later we are going to calculate several diversity metrics and distances that will include phylogenetic information of the features (i.e. Unifrac and Faith’s Phylogenetic Diversity).
 In this step we are going to align the representative sequences of each feature and then buid a phylogenetic tree.
-This requires four steps: the alignment itself, denoising of highly variable positions and builidng and rooting the pylogenetic tree.
+This requires four steps: the alignment itself, denoising of highly variable positions and building and rooting the pylogenetic tree.

 &#x1F536; Step 1: Alignment